-The dramatic increase in internet and the detonation of its usage have facilitated the development of electronic commerce, which is described as the movement of buying and selling, or the trading of products, service and information between and among the organizations and individuals all the way through computer networks including the internet (Laudon and traver, 2001).
-When investing in online/internet marketing, strategic thinking will bring to the best rewards (David Scanlon, 2009).
+The growth of the internet has led to a serious mass of consumers and firms participating in a global online market or e-commerce.
+Internet has been used as a commercial medium for transaction across the borderless world in computer-mediated environment.
+The rapid growth of internet usage has transformed its function beyond as a medium of communication to a brand new market arena (Ricciuti, 1995).
+The dramatic increase in internet and the detonation of its usage have facilitated the development of electronic commerce, which is described as the movement of buying and selling, or the trading of products, service and information between and among the organizations and individuals all the way through computer networks including the internet (Laudon & Traver, 2001).
+When investing in online/internet marketing, strategic thinking will bring to the best rewards (Scanlon, 2009).